 Although I’m tempted to, I don’t use this for contraception because I know there are too many variables when you’re talking ovulation.
 Stress is a big one for me.
 When my dad died, I skipped 3 periods.
 When I was studying and working full-time, I missed a couple then too.

 I also know that because I started the keto diet this month, my period might not come on time, which in turn means I probably didn’t ovulate when the app thinks I did.
+(For more on the keto diet here’s an interesting blog post).

 I imagine temperature-taking adds to the app’s accuracy, but even that can surely fluctuate?
 I bet your body temperature is lower when you wake up to find your husband had stolen the quilt all night.
 Your temperature naturally increases when your body fights infections too, which means the start of a cold could throw off your results.